xdmnl/api-documentation/source/includes/_endpoints.md

 </aside>

 If you want to create a contact with an avatar, please check [how to send multipart request](#send-multipart-request).
-If your request includes custom field attributes, datetime fields **MUST** be sent as a timestamp, in secods.
+If your request includes custom field attributes, datetime fields **MUST** be sent as a timestamp, in seconds.

 ### HTTP Request